 GTA will accept speed tests as evidence for substantiating challenges and rebuttals.
 Each speed test must consist of three measurements, taken on different days.
 Speed tests cannot predate the beginning of the challenge period by more than 60 days.

-Speed tests can take four forms:
+Speed tests can takeforms: